Trailer Choir: Vencent 'Big Vinny' Hickerson

 Hickerson was raised Vencent Van-Zant Hickerson in the tiny Middle-Tennessee town of Linden.
-His late father was once a professional guitarist, and although Hickerson didn’t know him well until going to live with him at the age of 13, his father managed to pass his passion for music on to his son.
+His late father was once a professional guitarist, and although Hickerson didn't know him well until going to live with him at the age of 13, his father managed to pass his passion for music on to his son.
 Before that, he had lived with his mother and an abusive step-father.
 This brought up issues for Hickerson later on, while a contestant on NBC's The Biggest Loser.

 The difficulties at home eventually led Hickerson to move out on his own as a teenager, renting a room from a friend while he attended school, worked, and played football.
 Despite the difficulties he had faced, Hickerson found successes.
 He was voted most valuable lineman of the year twice at his high school, and by the time he was 19 he was the store manager of the Sonic Drive-In fast-food restaurant he worked at.

 Hickerson learned to play guitar from his younger brother in January 2002, and was writing his first songs by March.
 While working at the restaurant 10 to 12 hours a day, he started commuting the hour-and-a-half each way distance to Nashville every night.
 In 2006, with the financial help of someone that believed in him, he finally decided to move there.
 In Nashville, he ended up renting space next door to Fortney, which led to their friendship and musical collaboration.

 In 2011, Hickerson entered the television competition The Biggest Loser following a hospitalization in February on Super Bowl Sunday, where he had been diagnosed with type 2 diabetes and cellulitis.
 While on the show he lost 184 lbs., made the final four, and was the runner-up for the at-home prize.
-The show also aired Hickerson’s marriage proposal to his girlfriend Lori Diaz, which took place at the Grand Ole Opry House with Thompson Square giving a private performance of "Are You Gonna Kiss Me or Not."
+The show also aired Hickerson's marriage proposal to his girlfriend Lori Diaz, which took place at the Grand Ole Opry House with Thompson Square giving a private performance of "Are You Gonna Kiss Me or Not."
 The couple was married on October 11, 2012 (10-11-12) in Tennessee.

-Hickerson and Diaz divorced in May of 2015.
+Hickerson and Diaz divorced in May 2015.

 He later married a certified personal trainer named Jenny who is also a group fitness instructor, a third degree black belt, a 2012 World Champion in Taekwondo, and a bikini bodybuilder competitor.

-On September 12, 2017 his wife Jenny gave birth to a son, Jagger James Van-Zant Hickerson.
+On September 12, 2017, his wife Jenny gave birth to a son, Jagger James Van-Zant Hickerson.

 Since being on The Biggest Loser Hickerson has been traveling around the country as a motivational speaker.
 He has been speaking mostly at churches because he says "I want to talk to the people who come from where I come from, the people who are down there fighting the battle every single day of life, that are trying to focus on the things they want."

 Crystal Hoyt

-On August 31, 2014 Crystal Hoyt married Todd Bray.
-On March 31, 2015 she gave birth to a son, Ryman Marshall Bray.
+On August 31, 2014, Crystal Hoyt married Todd Bray.
+On March 31, 2015, she gave birth to a son, Ryman Marshall Bray.